 Questions should reflect care and concern as we seek to let them know that in us they have one who welcomes opportunities to listen.

-4) Fourthly, not only do we need to ask good questions,but we also must learn how to EXPRESS OUR EXPERIENCE of Christ and our knowledge of the Word in an encouraging way.
+4) Fourthly, we also must learn how to EXPRESS OUR EXPERIENCE of Christ and our knowledge of the Word in an encouraging way.

 In doing this, two extremes should be avoided.